Fall Webworm (Hyphantria cunea)

 Detailing the physical features, habits, territorial reach and other identifying qualities of the Fall Webworm.

 Updated: 3/14/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The native Fall Webworm produces an active caterpillar that has expanded its geographical range across both oceans into two continents.

 The Fall Webworm is a moth that comes in two colors: all white in the north, or white with brown patches (almost like a giraffe) in the south.
-The pronotum is hairy.
+The thorax is hairy.
 Legs are white, or orange with brown on them.
-The name stems from its larval form, a caterpillar that spins a silky web with its newly hatched siblings.
+Part of its name stems from its larval form: a caterpillar that spins a silky web with its newly hatched siblings.
 These webs can cover twigs, branches or even entire trees.
-It acts as a barrier, allowing the caterpillars to feed on the leaves of the host plant with a good degree of protection from predators.
-Both versions are now present in Europe and Asia.
-First sightings of them out of their native range began in the 1940's.
+The web is sticky and tough to break into, acting as a barrier, allowing the caterpillars to feed on the leaves of the host plant with a good degree of protection from predators.
+Both color versions are now present in Europe and Asia.
+First sightings of them out of their native North American range began in the 1940's.